pneumus/Linux/tutorial/DavinciResolve.md

       Add an Image to your Canvas ( See: Import an Image to the Frame )
       <br>
       <br>
-      Move your timeline playhead (the red vertical line) to where you want the movement to start
+      Move your Timeline Playhead (the red vertical line) to where you want the movement to start
       <br>
       <br>
       <img width="640" height="380" alt="image" src="https://github.com/user-attachments/assets/ac2b0b0b-fbc3-4731-aef5-5348c28b3c85" />